-In Morocco, he set up the Emirates Centre for Wildlife Propagation in 1995, to breed houbara for release into the wild.
-In Pakistan, he supported the establishment of the Houbara Foundation International, which has helped slow down illegal trapping.
-Today, NARC is known as the International Fund for Houbara Conservation (IFHC), a global organisation continuing the work of Sheikh Zayed through an established global and holistic conservation programme for the Houbara bustard.
-At its heart is the breeding and release programme, which is supported by the Fund’s work in the fields of education, ecological research, and sustainable community development to reinstate a healthy and sustainable population of Houbara.
-The IFHC manages two programmes in Abu Dhabi, as well as the Emirates Centre for Wildlife Propagation in Morocco and the Sheikh Khalifa Houbara Breeding Centre in Kazakhstan.
-IFHC also has agreements in place with other countries along the Asian Houbara migratory route.
+In Morocco, in 1995, he set up the Emirates Centre for Wildlife Propagation to breed North African Houbara for release into the wild.
+In Pakistan, he supported the establishment of the Houbara Foundation International, which has helped reduce illegal trapping.
+Today, Abu Dhabi’s Houbara programme is managed by the International Fund for Houbara Conservation (IFHC), a global organisation continuing the work of Sheikh Zayed through a holistic conservation programme for the Houbara bustard.
+IFHC now produces over 50,000 Houbara a year and works with countries across the species’ range to release birds and promote sustainable practices.

 By 1995, Sheikh Zayed managed to transform the use of falcons from wild to captive-bred, and by 2002, the use of captive-bred falcons in falconry was widespread, making the UAE the first country in the region to do so.
 NARC has also developed a falcon captive breeding programme to reduce the pressure on the wild stock.